Discover your policy value in seconds:

 - You are a partner in a business and want to be able to guarantee your other partners that your share of ownership in the business will be covered if you die.
 (A conventional level term policy may also be appropriate here if your share of the business increases in value over time.)

-Alternatives to Decreasing Term Life Insurance
+Decreasing Term Life Insurance Options

 If you are still going to need at least some life insurance coverage, such as for your spouse after the kids have grown, then a conventional level term policy may be a better fit for you.
 Just choose a policy that allows you to reduce the amount of coverage it provides if your need to protection lessens.
 The insurance company will reduce the face amount of the policy as well as your premiums.